 By this time Palmyra developed a distinct style in architecture and art by fusion of local, Greek, Roman, and Persian influence.
 The city had an active social life and its own intellectuals and higher society.

-In the second half of the 3rd-century ruler of Palmyra Odaenathus started a military campaign in order to regain the control of trade routes (Persians took the ports in Mesopotamia).
+In the second half of the 3rd-century ruler of Palmyra Odaenathus started a military campaign in order to regain control of trade routes (Persians took the ports in Mesopotamia).
 These campaigns initially were supported by Romans as this helped to spread the influence of the Roman Empire.

 Odaenathus managed to push back Persians, forces of Palmyra twice reached Ctesiphon – the capital of Persia.

 When Odaenathus was assassinated, throne was taken by his second wife – Septimia Zenobia.